The best time to visit Sequoia & Kings Canyon National Park is from mid June to August.

 Therefore, if you want to visit the foothills, the best time for good weather is late spring and early fall.

 The best time to camp in Sequoia and Kings Canyon is between June and August.

 During this time, temperatures are comfortable in the sequoia groves, making camping a pleasant experience.
 There is generally minimal rain in the parks throughout the summer, though afternoon thunderstorms are always a possibility.

 Keep in mind that the foothills campgrounds in Sequoia and Kings Canyon are quite hot during the summer, so it’s best to camp at higher elevations during this time.

 Best time to avoid crowds

-The best time to visit Sequoia and Kings Canyon National Parks to avoid the crowds is during the winter.
+The best time to visit Sequoia and Kings Canyon National Parks to avoid the crowds is from December to February.